michael-a-green/recipes/alkaline_juice.md

 _Instructions_:

 * Cut carrots, celery, and cucumber into thin 2" slices
-* Cut apply into chunks.
+* Cut apple into chunks.
 * Set pulp control lever to desired setting.
 * Juice all ingredients in the juicer.
 Open juice cap to allow juice to flow into your glass.